 Here’s a two-fold tactic you can implement and test:

 - Include a separate field for each piece of information your audience will most likely need, based on the fields your customers have historically used.

 - Rather than naming the spillover field “Address Line 2,” try “Additional Shipping Info,” or “Additional Address Information.”
-The main thing is that you provide accurate, clear, and appropriate labelling to explain exactly what should go in each field.
+The main thing is that you provide accurate, clear, and appropriate labeling to explain exactly what should go in each field.

 Let’s look at some examples.

 Notice (below) that Amazon opted to drop Address Line 2 designation altogether.
-The field is still there, but only the descriptive labelling is shown.
+The field is still there, but only the descriptive labeling is shown.
 This is an excellent way to lay out the form.

 Here’s another example, this one from L.L.
 Bean.

 Bolt has a great solution for clearing up any Address Line 2 issues you may be experiencing in your checkout process.
 First, they opted to label the Address Line 2 field as “Apartment, building, floor (optional)” which immediately lets the user know what that field is meant for.